ltsou/tensor2tensor/README.md

 **Note**: This fork differs from the main branch of the [tensor2tensor library](https://github.com/tensorflow/tensor2tensor) in the following ways:
+* Implementation of the LargebatchAdam optimizer for using very large batch sizes on limited GPU memory.
 * Adds the `--target_metric` option to store the checkpoints with the best dev set score so far.
 * Tested with the latest version of [SGNMT](http://ucam-smt.github.io/sgnmt/html/).